SDC-NightWing/FreshThreadz-Q-A/README.md

 ## Details

 ### 1. Database selection
 - The Q&A data consists of questions, answers and answer photos.
+Database capacity is at millions size
 ![Screen Shot 2022-09-13 at 2 57 40 PM](https://user-images.githubusercontent.com/94769046/192113487-129af691-27db-435e-b9ea-ad9c9d3e1772.png)

 - The data of Q&A is very relationally structured and the schemas are clear and unlikley to be changed.
 MySQL was chosen as the Q&A microservice is heavy on read and fields like helpfulness and reported are constantly updated.